eslint/eslint/docs/rules/yoda.md

 ## Rule Details

+This rule aims to enforce consistent style of conditions which compare a variable to a literal value.

+## Options

+This rule can take a string option:

-This rule takes one argument.
-If it is `"never"` then comparisons must never be a Yoda condition.
-If `"always"`, then the literal must always come first.
-The default is `"never"`.
+* If it is the default `"never"`, then comparisons must never be Yoda conditions.
+* If it is `"always"`, then the literal value must always come first.

-The following patterns are considered problems:
+The default `"never"` option can have exception options in an object literal:

+* If the `"exceptRange"` property is `true`, the rule *allows* yoda conditions in range comparisons which are wrapped directly in parentheses, including the parentheses of an `if` or `while` condition.
+The default value is `false`.
+A *range* comparison tests whether a variable is inside or outside the range between two literal values.
+* If the `"onlyEquality"` property is `true`, the rule reports yoda conditions *only* for the equality operators `==` and `===`.
+The default value is `false`.

+The `onlyEquality` option allows a superset of the exceptions which `exceptRange` allows, thus both options are not useful together.

+### never

+Examples of **incorrect** code for the default `"never"` option:

 ```js
 /*eslint yoda: 2*/